 11. You fear that any fight could be your last.

-12. Slowly and steadily erodes your boundaries.
+12. Toxic people slowly and steadily erodes your boundaries.

 They criticize you with a condescending, joking sort of attitude.
 They smirk when you try to express yourself.
 Teasing becomes the primary mode of communication in your relationship.
 They subtly belittle your intelligence and abilities.
 If you point this out, they call you sensitive and crazy.
 You might begin to feel resentful and upset, but you learn to push away those feelings in favor of maintaining the peace.